RaufMasoumi/BlogApi/README.md

 The primitive idea of this project is from [Django For APIs](https://djangoforapis.com/) book.

-The project has been deployed to Heroku and you can experience it at [BlogApi heroku](https://rauf-blogapi.herokuapp.com/).
+The project has been deployed to Back4App and you can experience it at [BlogApi Back4App](https://blogapi1-raoufrm93.b4a.run/).

 As this is a perfect backend project, the requests of the front-end developers for collaboration are gladly accepted.